Mauryan Empire- Ancient History Notes For Upsc

 An elaborate administration was required to govern such a vast empire.
 Arthashastra, Greek accounts and Ashokan inscriptions give an idea about its administration.

-Kautilya presented a Saptanga theory of State in his Book number 6 of the Arthshastra.
-In the Saptanga theory, the State is organised into seven elements –
+Arthshastra presents a Saptanga theory of State, where the State is organised into seven elements –

 1. Swami (the king)